HISTORY OF THE BARRY COUNTY ROAD COMMISSION

 In 1917 reckless drivers were a concern to the Road Commission.
 A resolution was made to instruct the County Sheriff to enforce the law and stop the reckless driving of automobiles and motorcycles.

-Another little known fact is that Charlton Historical Park and Village was at one time under the jurisdiction of the Barry County Road Commission.
+Charlton Historical Park and Village was at one time under the jurisdiction of the Barry County Road Commission.
 In 1937 Park Committee members were Charles Leonard, Bert Brown, and Fred Stevens.
-In January 1938 a meeting was held with Walter Kingscott, Superintendent of State Parks, Charles Boulter, Landscape Architect, DeForrest Platt, and Irving Charlton to obtain recommendation of Park Development.
+In January 1938 a meeting was held with Walter Kingscott, Superintendent of State Parks, Charles Boulter, Landscape Architect, DeForrest Platt, and Irving Charlton to obtain recommendation for dark development.
 As the park developed Mr. Charlton would bring the weeks receipts into the Road Commission along with the expenditures to be paid.
 The Park Commission was formed under the jurisdiction of the County Commission Board.

 This is only a brief history of the Barry County Road Commission.
-In the nearly 100 years since its formation the Road Commission has grown from a tiny network of dirt trails and by ways to a highway system of today which the traveling public of Barry County can be proud of.
+In the nearly 100 years since its formation the Road Commission has transformed the Barry County road system from a tiny network of dirt trails and by-ways to a sophisticated grid of paved and maintained gravel roads of today which the tax paying citizens of Barry County should be proud of.